Last Updated: March 2022

 FERPA permits the School to designate certain information contained in student education records as Directory Information.
 Directory Information is generally defined as information not considered harmful or an invasion of privacy if released.

 FERPA permits the School to disclose Directory Information for any purpose to third parties, unless the parent, legal guardian, or Eligible Student has exercised the right to opt-out of the release of Directory Information.
 A parent, legal guardian or Eligible Student may opt-out of having the student’s Directory Information released by completing the Authorization to Withhold Directory Information Form found in the Permissions Manager section of the Student Information Form (SIF).
-If opt-out is requested, the Directory Information will not be disclosed except with the consent of the parent, legal guardian, or Eligible Student or as otherwise allowed by FERPA.
+If an opt-out form is not received within twenty (20) days of the enrollment date (to account for returning students and students enrolling throughout the school year), the School will assume that there is no objection to the release of this designated Directory Information.
 This is an annual election which occurs during the enrollment or returning student process.

 The following information regarding students is considered Directory Information by the School: